The Sunday Times EFG Short Story Award 2012

 Joanna Trollope, who is also the Chair of Judges for the Orange Prize for Fiction in 2012, commented on being a judge:

 This is going to be a rich reading winter with two prizes to judge, both admirable and both in a completely different writing genre.
 I am especially impressed by the Sunday Times and EFG Private Bank for their perspicacity and generosity in sponsoring a prize for that most taxing of prose genres, the short story.
 It will be fascinating to see how fiction and the short story complement and challenge each other, and I look forward to being presented with fresh approaches to both by my fellow judges, every one of whom has, thank goodness, a mind of his or her own.
 I intend to emerge from this winter better read, broader minded and more convinced than ever of the unique value of fiction to the reading public - in which I definitely include myself.

 Matthew Evans is the Awards non-voting Chair of Judges.
-Lord Evans CBE is currently Chairman of EFG Private Bank.
+Lord Evans CBE is the former Chairman of EFG Private Bank.
 Prior to joining EFG, Lord Evans was a junior government minister in the House of Lords, Chairman of Faber & Faber and Vice Chairman of the British Film Institute.
 He is also President of the British Antique Dealers’ Association.